GoAuditsGoAudits

 • Ensure the inspection covers all areas, including parking lots, building access points, rest areas, storage facilities, and amenities.

-Points to Consider After a Workplace Inspection
+Points to Consider After a WHS Inspection

 • Develop a system to track the findings from your inspection.
 Ensure all identified issues and corrective actions are logged and monitored until completion.